Growing Zones: 4-10 outdoors(hardy down to -20℉) 4-10 outdoors

 3) Choose a location such as a patio, back yard, front/side of the house providing it will receive the six or more hours of full sun it requires.

 Watering (in ground): Your Apricot Drift Rose will need to be watered 1-3 times weekly depending on the weather.
 During the extremely hot season you may need to water more often to keep the soil moist, but avoid over saturating.
 Mulching really helps with retaining soil moisture.

 Watering (potted): Stick your finger into the potting soil down to a depth of 2 inches and feel around for any moisture.
 If the soil is dry and sandy-like, go ahead and water it until you see it escaping the drainage holes and then stop.
 If there is still some moisture present, leave it be until the soil dries a bit more.

 Fertilizing: The best time to fertilize drift roses is in the spring season with a slow-release or controlled time-release fertilizer.
 Add another application in late summer to help with fall blooms.
 Be sure to follow the application instructions on the fertilizer for the best results.
 Potted drift roses should be fed in the same fashion, during the growing season with a time release fertilizer in spring and again in late summer.

-Pruning: Drift Roses should be pruned in early spring and never in the fall or winter.
+Pruning: Drift Roses should be pruned in early spring, never in the fall or winter.
 When you see new shoots begin to form from the canes that is a good sign that some pruning is needed.
 Sterilize your cutting tool(s) with rubbing alcohol to ensure a clean cut and so no pathogens will be contracted or spread.